gregalletti/CTF_writeups/trainings/overthewire/README.md

 The password is IFukwKGsFW8MOq3IRFqrxE1hxTNEbUPR
 ```
 ## Level 11 → 12
+> The password for the next level is stored in the file data.txt, where all lowercase (a-z) and uppercase (A-Z) letters have been rotated by 13 positions

 ```shell
 bandit11@bandit:~$ cat data.txt | tr 'A-Za-z' 'N-ZA-Mn-za-m'
 The password is 5Te8Y4drgCRfCx8ugdwuEX8KFC6k2EUu
 ```
 ## Level 12 → 13
+> The password for the next level is stored in the file data.txt, which is a hexdump of a file that has been repeatedly compressed.
+For this level it may be useful to create a directory under /tmp in which you can work using mkdir.
+For example: mkdir /tmp/myname123.
+Then copy the datafile using cp, and rename it using mv (read the manpages!)

 ```shell
 bandit12@bandit:~$ mkdir /tmp/griggo
 bandit12@bandit:~$ cp data.txt /tmp/griggo